Police need sensitization to follow constitutional principles and protect rights, says SC

-Guwahati: The Supreme Court of India on Friday stated that police officers should conduct a preliminary inquiry of the individual before registering a First Information Report (FIR) to protect the freedom of expression of the individual.
+Guwahati: The Supreme Court of India on Friday stated that police officers as part of the State under Article 12 of the Constitution, should conduct a preliminary inquiry of the individual before registering a first information report (FIR)to protect freedom of expression of the individual.

-The top court also stated that the police have a duty to abide by the Constitution and uphold its principles and values.
+The top court also stated to follow the Constitution and uphold its principles and values.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!